Shell plans HoHo pipeline reversal on line in 2013

 It will also be able to carry crude from Cushing, Oklahoma, the delivery point of the NYMEX crude contract where landlocked stocks are moving back to record levels, according to the most recent U.S. government data.

 Several projects are under way to move the glut of low-priced crudes from Cushing down to the U.S. Gulf Coast.
-This includes TransCanada's controversial Keystone XL pipeline and the Seaway reversal venture between Enterprise Products Partners and Canada's Enbridge, which is expected to start flowing around May 17.
+This includes TransCanada's (TRP.TO) controversial Keystone XL pipeline and the Seaway reversal venture between Enterprise Products Partners (EPD.N) and Canada's Enbridge (ENB.TO), which is expected to start flowing around May 17.

 If Shell gets regulatory approval and enough customer commitments, the Ho-Ho Reversal will begin service early in 2013, Shell said.